jaihuni/Team-Cook/DP4 report/main report.md

 (3) Provide images of ingredients in the recipe suggestion page, preferably on the right side of ingredient names.

-(Recipe Optimizing 페이지에도 재료 사진이 지원되는 것이 나을까요?)
+	- (idea) Recipe optimizing page is also better to display image in their ingredients and cooking steps.
+When cooking steps are have image, it is needed to hide deleted step's image to rescue user from reading too long recipes.

 - Recipe Optimizing

-(idea) Keep the checkbox color consistent for both the 'Necessary' and 'Unnecessary' instructions (the gray-colored checkboxes of the 'Necessary' instructions may have confused some users), and remove the hover color-changing option for the 'Necessary' instructions (for additional differentiation). --> but I'm not sure if this would be less confusing than what we currently have; a user test would be nice
+(idea) Keep the checkbox color consistent for both the 'Necessary' and 'Unnecessary' instructions (the gray-colored checkboxes of the 'Necessary' instructions may have confused some users), and remove the hover color-changing option for the 'Necessary' instructions (for additional differentiation). --> (opinion) but I'm not sure if this would be less confusing than what we currently have; a user test would be nice

 - Overall